im-web-experience/.github/CONTRIBUTING.md

 > For additional details on what is expected during a PR, see [WE: Pull Request Guidelines](https://kb.extendhealth.com/x/UTWwCg)

+## Definition of Releasability
+_Also known as our:_
-## Definition of Confidence
+#### Definition of Confidence
-As part of the pull requests, parties involved in a unit of work review the [Definition of Confidence (DoC)](https://kb.extendhealth.com/x/jcFaCg) strategies that pertain to the changes.
+As part of the pull requests, parties involved in a unit of work review the [Definition of Releasability (DoR)](https://kb.extendhealth.com/x/jcFaCg) strategies that pertain to the changes.

 ## Strategies
 ### Architecture Strategy